pitbulk/dokuwiki-saml/README.md

 authsaml plugin for dokuwiki
 ============================

+This plugin works with weatherwax version.

-This plugin is a mix of the [ssp](https://www.dokuwiki.org/auth:ssp) and the [simplesamldokuwiki](http://code.google.com/p/simplesamldokuwiki/>) plugin
+This plugin is a mix of the [ssp](https://www.dokuwiki.org/auth:ssp) and the [simplesamldokuwiki](http://code.google.com/p/simplesamldokuwiki/>) plugin.

 This plugin allow you to different workflows: